SalzstangeSalamiBrief/RemoteVideos/README.md

 > Remote App for Videoplayer

-This app is a remote control for HTML5 players.
+This app is a remote control for HTML5 players or the Netflix Player.
 You can start/stop a video, enter/leave full screen and can skip to next video in a playlist.

 ## Usage